 You can become a CAD technician through a relevant degree, college course or apprenticeship.

-A degree is not a prerequisite for entry to a CAD technician/draughtsperson role but it can provide relevant engineering and technical knowledge.
+A degree is not a prerequisite for entry to a CAD technician/draughtsperson role, but it can provide relevant engineering and technical knowledge.
 Relevant degrees include all engineering disciplines, architecture, manufacturing, IT and design.

-Graduates can find entry-level roles as a CAD technician/draughtsperson to gain industry experience before progressing to other engineering roles such as design engineer, civil engineer and architectural professions.
+Graduates can find entry-level roles as CAD technician/draughtsperson to gain industry experience before progressing to other engineering roles such as design engineer, civil engineer and architectural professions.

-As an apprentice you'll have the opportunity to study for qualification while gaining work-based experience and training with an employer.
+As an apprentice, you'll have the opportunity to study for qualification while gaining work-based experience and training with an employer.
 Minimum academic requirements for apprenticeships are usually 5 GCSEs at grade A* to C (or equivalent) including English, maths and a technical subject.
 Search for apprenticeships.

-Alternatively you could complete a higher-level qualification, such as a BTEC or HND course in computer-aided design.
+Alternatively, you could complete a higher-level qualification, such as a BTEC or HND course in computer-aided design.

 Skills